Chapter 18: Matter, Energy and Organisms

 Since matter and energy play in zero-sum games then one might think that their transformations are rather tedious and potentially circular, with losses in one spot being exactly matched by gains somewhere else, and the potential of ending up exactly where you started.
 This is not the case, there is a direction to the transformations and it is strictly a one-way flow: you can never return to the starting point.
 This constraint is dictated by the second law of thermodynamics which states that in spite of the fact that energy is conserved, the amount of energy that can be used to do work is always decreasing.
 To most, this statement is startling because they assume that all energy can be used to do work; but some energy is not ‘useful’ and the second law states that the amount of ‘useless’ energy is always increasing.
 The second law of thermodynamics is extremely powerful and this is reflected in the fact that it can be defined in a variety of ways.
 Fundamentally, its utility rests in the fact that it puts an arrow on rearrangements of matter.
 Given two possible arrangements, A to B, each with the same amount of matter and energy, the second law dictates that the direction of the rearrangement will always be to a situation that has less useful energy.
 The second law points out what rearrangements of matter will be ‘spontaneous’, i.e., occur ‘on their own.’
 Rearrangements in the opposite direction (the non-spontaneous direction) will only occur if energy, useful energy, is supplied.

 The second law adds a second constraint on transformations; not only must matter and energy be conserved but the amount of useful energy must decrease.
-Consider a system A with a certain amount of matter and energy at a time, one and the same system, now called A’, a time later; the second law dictates that, barring interaction with the surroundings, the only change in A that is possible as it transitions to A’ is one where there is a decrease in energy available to do work; thus once you leave situation A, you can’t return to it (i.e., get from A’ back to A).
-Although the energy in both is the same, the amount of energy available to do work is diminished as it transitions from A to A.’ This reflects one of the common ways that the second law can be stated: there are no perpetual motion machines.
+Consider a system A with a certain amount of matter and energy at a particular time, and the same system, now called A’, a time later; the second law dictates that, barring interaction with the surroundings, the only change in A that is possible as it transitions to A’ is one where there is a decrease in energy available to do work; thus once you leave situation A, you can’t return to it (i.e., get from A’ back to A).
+A lthough the energy in both is the same, the amount of energy available to do work is diminished as it transitions from A to A.’ This reflects one of the common ways that the second law can be stated: there are no perpetual motion machines.
 A device can’t get back to where it started without energy from the ‘outside’.

 Organisms, matter and energy